Trade Stock Indices

 If a moving average uses the 20 period to calculate the moving average then it is referred to as a 20 period moving average, because most traders use the day chart as the standard stock price period we shall just refer to the moving average as the 20 day moving average.

 To calculate the 20 day moving average the price of the last 20 days is averaged - and the average is then updated constantly after every new stock price period closes.
-So after every new stock price period close is formed the average is then re-calculated afresh using the most recent 20 price periods, that is why this indicator is called a moving average because the average is constantly moving when stock price data is updated and re-calculated.
+So after each new stock price period close is formed the average is then re-calculated afresh using the most recent 20 periods, that is why this indicator is called a moving average MA because the average is constantly moving when stock price data is updated and re-calculated.